Mohamed-Code-309/fullstack-ecommerce-redijson-redisearch/README.md

 #
 ### App Summary
 - a full-stack ECommerce application demonstrating filtering, sorting and searching for products using __redisearch__
-- data is inserted in redis database using in json format using __redijson__
+- data is inserted in redis database in json format using __redijson__
 #
 ### How to run:
 1. make sure you have an instance of redis installed that contain both modules __redisearch__ and __redijson__.